huangyingting/mcp-workshop/README.md

 #### Using VS Code
 1. Launch the `simple_stock_server` from `.vscode/mcp.json` by clicking the `Start` link above its configuration.
 2. In GitHub Copilot Chat, switch to `Agent` mode and select the `MCP Server: simple_stock_server` tool.
-3. Ask the agent questions like, "What's the price of Tesla stock?" or "Compare Apple and Google stock prices."
+3. Ask the agent questions like,
+    - What's the price of Tesla stock?
+    - Compare Apple and Google stock prices
+    - Get Microsoft stock info (elicitation)
+    - Generate a headline for Amazon stock (sampling)

 #### Using MCP Inspector
 ```bash